Who We Are:

 Cleveland Housing Court has four departments that work together to successfully serve the citizens of Cleveland and Bratenahl:

-The Magistrates Department led by Chief Magistrate Myra Embry is comprised of magistrates, staff attorneys and coordinators who hear and rule on civil cases, conduct research and interface with case participants regarding hearing dates, evidence, etc.
+The Magistrates Department led by Chief Magistrate Myra Torain Embry is comprised of magistrates, staff attorneys and coordinators who hear and rule on civil cases, conduct research and interface with case participants regarding hearing dates, evidence, etc.

 The primary goal of Cleveland Housing Court is to administer fair and impartial justice while maintaining transparency and community-based collaborations throughout the community.
 We are committed to serving the citizens of Cleveland and Bratenahl and improving the quality of life in our neighborhoods.